wranggle/kvid/README.md

 # Kvid
-Generates random id strings that can be used for user-visible tokens or ids.
+Kvid is a javascript library for generating random id strings that can be used for user-visible tokens or ids.

-It skips the letters O and 1 and the numbers 0 and l by default, because they are visually confusing in some fonts.
+It skips the letters O and 1 and the numbers 0 and l by default, as they are visually confusing in some fonts and kvid is designed to include the scenario of a user typing in a token by hand.